evanbones/okmr_auv/docs/applications2025/README.md

 Welcome to the Okanagan Marine Robotics (OKMR) software application challenge!
 This challenge will help you get familiar with ROS2 and our software ecosystem.

-If you have Linux or ROS2 expereince, this should take ~30-60 minutes, otherwise, you can **expect to spend ~2-4 hours to get everything up and running**.
+If you have Linux or ROS2 experience, this should take ~30-60 minutes.

+Otherwise, you can **expect to spend ~2-4 hours to get everything up and running**.

+> This challenge intentionally does not provide every step in detail.
+You are expected to troubleshoot issues and fill in gaps using documentation, AI tools, and your problem-solving skills.

 ## Prerequisites